Betterment/test_track/README.md

 * Uses a stateful server to provide consistent experiences for customers across devices, and allow for bulk assignment overrides.
 * Rich client libraries available for multiple platforms optimized to minimize time-to-glass and gracefully degrade if the server is unavailable.
-* Designed to streamline developer and PM workflow - focussing on designing and running your tests, not the plumbing, and reducing incidence of implementation mistakes that can hurt your data.
+* Designed to streamline developer and PM workflow - focusing on designing and running your tests, not the plumbing, and reducing incidence of implementation mistakes that can hurt your data.
 * Provides an optional Chrome extension to allow your team to interactively override their split assignments.
 * TestTrack is not an analysis tool.
-It focusses on fast, trustworthy, and robust split assignment and identity management, leaving analysis to the great tools that already exist, and those that are yet to come.
+It focuses on fast, trustworthy, and robust split assignment and identity management, leaving analysis to the great tools that already exist, and those that are yet to come.

 Check out [the Rails at Scale talk](https://www.youtube.com/watch?v=mRGSwzUrCCo) for some background on why we built it and some of the key design decisions behind TestTrack: